Siege of Kanizsa (1600)

-The siege of Nagykanizsa was a siege that took place in 1600.
+The Siege of Kanizsa was a siege that took place in 1600.
 The Ottoman army under the command of Tiryaki Hasan Pasha captured the Kanizsa Castle as a result of the siege that lasted between September 10 and October 23, 1600.

 Background

 The Ottoman army spent the winter of 1599–1600 in Belgrade.
 After completing the necessary preparations for the operation and the expected janissaries from the Crimean forces and Istanbul joined, Belgrade set off from Belgrade in early August.
 Ibrahim Pasha's operation target was to retake Estergon, which had been under German/Austrian occupation since 1595.
 Kuyucu Murad Pasha was also ordered to retake Babofça, which was under German/Austrian occupation, and Murad Pasha captured the castle in a short time.

 When the army arrived in Osijek, Damat İbrahim Pasha met with the former Budin Beylerbeyi Tiryaki Hasan Pasha, whom he had summoned from Pécs, and the following operation plan was discussed in the war council.
 Tiryaki Hasan Pasha stated that the German/Austrian troops stationed in the Nagykanizsa castle were very daring, and pointed out that if the army marched on Estergon, the forces in Nagykanizsa could launch a counter-attack and destroy the bridges over the Drava and Sava rivers, endangering the army's rear, and suggested that this danger be eliminated by first capturing Nagykanizsa.
 When this proposal of Tiryaki Hasan Pasha was accepted by Serdar Damat İbrahim Pasha, the army advanced to Nagykanizsa.
 Hasan Pasha was also sent to the Budin Guard with the duty of Budin Beylerbeyi against an attack that could come from the north (Beylerbeyi Süleyman Pasha had been captured by the Germans in a raid).

 The acting governor of Budin Beylerbeyi Rumelia Beylerbeyi Lala Mehmed Pasha also marched to Kanizsa with the Rumelia army and the French soldiers (who had joined the Ottomans) in the Papa castle (which had been captured).
 The Ottoman army arrived in front of the castle on September 10, 1600, and began preparations for a siege, and on September 12, it completely surrounded the castle.